WajHub/Snake_game/README.md

 # Snake_game
 A classic snake game implemented in Java Swing.
+The goal of the project was to learn how to use Git.
 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.